samuel-hunter/parsnip/README.md

 ## Examples

-The [JSON example](./examples/json.lisp) matches extremely close to the grammar notation of the [RFC8259 JSON specification](https://datatracker.ietf.org/doc/html/rfc8259).
+The [JSON example](./examples/json.lisp) matches close to the grammar notation of the [RFC8259 JSON specification](https://datatracker.ietf.org/doc/html/rfc8259).
-Outside of a couple outliers (the value grammar is moved to the end), the code is laid out nearly section-by-section as stated in the RFC.
+Outside of a couple outliers (e.g. the value definition is moved to the end), the code is laid out nearly section-by-section as stated in the RFC.

-The [Tiny C example](./examples/tiny-c.lisp) demonstrates an extremely stripped down version of C with no types and little control structures.
+The [Tiny C example](./examples/tiny-c.lisp) demonstrates a stripped down version of C with no types, no preprocessing, and only an `if` control structure.
 It is meant to show a very small yet turing-complete C-family language.

 I plan to be writing a parser for [ABC notation v2.1](http://abcnotation.com/wiki/abc:standard:v2.1) after I feel reasonably finished with this project.

 ## Parser Reference

-The library provides parsers and parser combinators.
+The library provides parsers, ways to combine them, and a `parser-error`.
 Parsers accept character input and return some value.
 Parser combinators take in parsers and return other parsers with enhanced behavior, like parsing multiple times or returning a different result.